Dollar pauses for breath after US data, eyes on French and British economies

 Markets are also awaiting a news conference from China's finance ministry on fiscal policy on Saturday.
 Waxing and waning in stimulus expectations have buffeted China-exposed antipodean currencies this week.

-The New Zealand dollar was at $0.6096, set for a weekly fall of over 1%, also due to the central bank on Wednesday slashing rates by a half point and hinting at further cuts to come.
+The New Zealand dollar was at $0.6092, set for a weekly fall of more than 1%, also due to the central bank on Wednesday slashing rates by a half point and hinting at further cuts to come.

 In emerging markets, one other focus was India where the rupee weakened past 84 against the dollar for the first time, leading, traders thought, to the Indian central bank selling dollars to prop it up.